 Grade Point Average (GPA)

 The minimum acceptable GPA is 3.2.
 Applicants with a science, non-science or overall GPA below 3.2 will not be considered.
-The average GPA is 3.6 in science, non-science and overall.
+The average GPA is approximately 3.6 in science, non-science and overall.
 All grades received for college credit are included in the AMCAS GPA calculation.
 If a course is repeated, both grades received for that course are calculated into the GPA.